 |These are the less flattering versions to show you exactly what I mean!|

 For a while I had been umming and ahhing about dip dying it again.
 This was something I did about a year ago and loved.
 In fact, I always meant to get around to blogging about it, but never did.
 These are a few of the basic pictures from that time.

 Yes perhaps I’m a little stuck in my ways and fancied reliving my dip dye, or maybe its just that I love the colour red!
 Either way, I was sold – even at the cost of £6.99!
 Though I didn’t have time to do it that night, I promised myself it would get done that weekend.

 Anyway, back to my original horror hair… I desperately needed to trim my ends and possible even cut in a fringe.
 This got off to a bad start when I trimmed far too much off my fringe and gave myself little option of what to do with it.
 Luckily I’m not someone who really cares about hair mistakes either and just figured it would all grow out eventually.
-Not put off my endeavour, I continued to cut all my ends and hopefully give some sort of shape to my hair cut again.
+Not put off my endeavour, I continued to cut all my ends and hopefully give some sort of shape to my hair cut again by using products from Lion Locs.
 Finally I headed downstairs ready to ombré my hair.